SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 Location tracking and geo-fencing

-You are supposed to be able to track location with SpyX, although there aren’t any alerts that will let you know if the child enters or leaves specific areas.
+You should be able to track location with SpyX, but there aren’t any alerts that will let you know if the child enters or leaves specific areas.

 Some parental control apps do offer that feature, sending a notification when the phone enters the geo-location of a previously designated area.
 SpyX only tells you where a person is if you look at the dashboard.